gethub7786/ecommerce/README.md

 `explicit-ftps`).
 Keystone defaults to port `990` with `implicit-ftps`, but you can change these values when configuring the credentials.
 You can also specify a default `Remote Folder` and `Remote File` used when downloading inventory from FTP.
+Passive mode is enabled automatically for all FTP connections.
 Use **Test Connection** to verify the FTP access.
-For SOAP access provide `account_number` and `security_key` via **Set Credential**.
+For SOAP access provide
+`account_number` and `security_key` via **Set Credential**.
 Seawide works the same way but uses an `api_key`.
 All credentials are stored locally until you change them.